 This study was conducted using the quasi experimental design which comprised of two groups of students.
-Participants involved in this study were 44 students Foundation Year students in private university enrolled in Basic Calculus course.
-The students were from same program of studies and were randomly assigned to control group named as TRAD Group (n=24 student) and treatment group which was named as PBL Group (n=24 student).
+Participants involved in this study were 48 students Foundation Year students in private university enrolled in Basic Calculus course.
+The students were from same program of studies and were randomly assigned to control group named as Traditional Group (n=24 student) and treatment group which was named as PBL Group (n=24 student).
+This design allows for at least eight extraneous variables that may pose threats to the internal validity of the experiment to be controlled[25].
+The treatment group underwent learning using PBL approach while the control group underwent learning using a conventional instructional strategy.

 The learning sessions were based on the topic of derivative which is part of the Basic Calculus course.
 The duration of the experiment was two weeks.
-Group PBL were given a brief description and training about process of learning in PBL approach in the first class of experimental period.
-The rubric of student engagement, questionnaire with open ended question and post test were used for data collection tool.